superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

         -A battery will be used to supply all necessary power to each device along with voltage regulators to adjust the voltage to the required amount for each sensing device. <br />

 2).
 Signal Processing <br />
-        -This processing unit (Jettson Nano) will process the data recieved from the voice detection algorithm as well as the data from the heartbeat and respiratory sensors.
+        -This processing unit (Jettson Nano) will process the data recieved from the microphone as well as the data from the heartbeat and respiratory doppler.
 The information will then be compared to the START triage method and the results will be wirelessly tranmitted to the user interface.

 3).
-User Interface Subsystem <br />
+User Control <br />
-    -This subsystem will display the victims vitals as well as triage level back to the user.
-The data will be wirelessly transmitted from the computing system back to the control point of the drone.
+    -After the signlas are processed the information will be sent to a telecommunication device that will transmit the victims vitals as well as triage level back to the user.
+The information will be shown on an LCD display at the controller.

 4).
-Voice Detection Subsystem <br />
+Cognitive test devise <br />
     -The user will have a button to allow a procedure to occur using a speaker and a microphone.The speaker will send out a call a prompt and and the microphon will capture audio data and relay it back to the computing system.

 5).
-Heartbeat/Respiratory Subsystem <br />
+Heartbeat/Respiratory dopper <br />
-    -These sensors are responsible for obtaining heatbeat and respiratory rate frequencies.
-The data acquired by these sensors will also be sent to the computing system.
+    -The doppler radar is responsible for obtaining heatbeat and respiratory rate frequencies.
+The data acquired will also be sent to the computing system.